World Space Week: History

 On December 6, 1999, the United Nations General Assembly declared World Space Week as an annual event to be commemorated between October 4 and 10.
 The choice of dates was based on recognition of two important dates in space history: the launch of the first human-made Earth satellite, Sputnik 1, on October 4, 1957; and the signing of the Outer Space Treaty on October 10, 1967.

 World Space Week is the largest annual space event in the world.
 In 2019, World Space Week was celebrated with over 8,000 events in 96 countries.
 Events included school activities, exhibitions, government events, and special activities at planetaria around the world.

 Annual themes

 Each year, a theme for World Space Week is established by the Board of Directors of World Space Week Association.
 Under the theme "The Moon: Gateway to the Stars", many events of World Space Week 2019 focused on the 50th anniversary of the Apollo 11 landing, plans for human exploration of the Moon, and Lunar observation by telescope.

-In 2025, the theme for World Space Week was "Living In Space".
+In 2026, the theme for World Space Week is "Rocket Revolution".
+2025 had the theme "Living In Space".
 2024 had the theme "Space & Climate Change”.
 The theme for WSW 2023 was "Space and Entrepreneurship"'.
 In 2022, the theme of World Space Week was "Space and Sustainability.".
 In 2021, "Women in Space" was the theme.
 In 2020, the theme for World Space Week was "Satellites Improve Life", and SES CEO Steve Collar was World Space Week 2020 Honorary Chair.